 One of the goals for the UK Ravens is to provide a network for fans to get together and share their passion for the team.
 We have organised meet-ups across the country and are keen to get more locations up-and-running.
 And for the last few years, groups of fans have travelled to the US to watch the Ravens play, tailgate with fans and get an exclusive look behind the scenes.

 In 2019, we organised multiple meet-ups in London, plus get-togethers in Manchester and Glasgow.
-These were all organised around 6pm games and in 2020 we’ll do more of those.
+These were all organised around 6pm games.
 We’re also looking at meet-ups at other times, for example to watch the draft or just to get together at the weekend.

 We want to get meet-ups going in as many places as possible but we don’t have contacts all over the UK and Ireland.
 That’s where our members come in.
 If you want to start a meet-up near you, then get in touch with us via Twitter or Facebook.
 It will help if you are in or near a city or large town, and you will need to find a bar that has NFL Gamepass, or will let you connect a laptop.
 But if you can find a location then we can use the network of fans on social media to get people to come along.
 Some of these meet-ups will probably start small but if they become regular then they will grow.